 - Four 2 oz bottles of argan cream

 - Two 2 oz bottles of argan oil

 - Baggy Moroccan Pants

-*I didn’t even have to expand my carry on bag, but did need to check it in since the all the argan oil and olive oil exceeded the liquids limit.
+*I didn’t even have to expand my carry-on bag but did need to check it in since all the argan oil and olive oil exceeded the liquids limit.

 If you’re going on the 15-day Spain, Portugal, and Morocco Contiki trip, here are extra packing tips specific to this trip:

 - When visiting cathedrals and churches, you must have your shoulders covered and skirts/shorts down to your knees.

 - When visiting mosques, you need to cover down to your wrists and ankles.
 We didn’t end up going inside any mosques on our tour.